-We love board games in our family!
-You can find some cheap ones at your local thrift store, but there are plenty of fun games played with just a deck of cards or dice.
+We love board games in our family and they are perfect to play when you are stuck inside!
+You can find some cheap board games at your local thrift store, but there are plenty of fun games played with just a deck of cards or dice.

 19. Make Friendship Bracelets

-My kids love spending an afternoon making friendship bracelets!
-You can do an easy braid or something fancier.
+Spend a few hours with your kids making friendship bracelets.
+Just braid three threats together and tie in a circle.
 Be sure to make two bracelets!
-One to give away and one to keep.
+One to give away to a friend and one to keep.

 21. Visit the Library